jayconwi/toy-robot/README.md

 and the commands are represented as HTML controls.

 ___

 **Steps to run the solution:**

  Note: This is preconfigured to compile using gulp and launch in a browser.

 In order to run this app, you must do the following in sequence:
  - [ ] Open the solution in VS code
  - [ ] Launch  terminal within VS code and execute `npm install`
  - [ ] Press F5 to launch the app in browser

 ___

 **Instructions:**
  - [ ] You are required to simulate a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
- - [ ] LThere are no other obstructions on the table surface.
+ - [ ] There are no other obstructions on the table surface.
 The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
  - [ ] Any movement that would result in the robot falling from the table must be prevented, however further